Processing

 Fee for conversion of an ARIPO patent application to an ARIPO utility model application

-Fee for reestablishment of rights
+Request for reinstatement of rights

 Annual fees in respect of each designated State (payable on each anniversary of the international filing date):